ssanj/ReadingList/README.md

 # Reading List

 Welcome to my reading list.
 I've created this list to help share a few things.
 One, the books I'm currently reading.
 Two, the books I wish to read and that are on my "to read pile".
-Three a few books I would recommend.
+Three, a few books I would recommend.

-If you like to recommend some books to me please send me a pull request.
+If you would like to recommend some books to me please send me a pull request.

 ## Reading